 Dose titration should be gradual, because it may take about 2 weeks before the maximal antihypertensive effect is apparent.

 Some individuals, not adequately controlled on a single antihypertensive agent, may benefit from the addition of lercandipine to therapy with a beta-adrenoreceptor blocking drug (atenolol), a diuretic (hydrochlorothiazide) or an angiotensin converting enzyme inhibitor (captopril or enalapril).

 Since the dose-response curve is steep with a plateau at doses between 20-30 mg, it is unlikely that efficacy will be improved by higher doses; whereas side effects may increase.

 Although the pharmacokinetic data and clinical experience suggest that no adjustment of the daily dosage is required, special care should be exercised when initiating treatment in the elderly.

-Special care should be exercised when treatment is commenced in patients with mild to moderate renal impairment.
-Although the usually recommended dose schedule may be tolerated, an increase in dose to 20mg daily must be approached with caution.
+Special care should be exercised when treatment is commenced in patients with mild to moderate renalor hepatic dysfunction.
+Although the usually recommended dose schedule may be tolerated by these subgroups, an increase in dose to 20mg daily must be approached with caution.

 Method of administration

 Precautions to be taken before handling or administering the medicinal product: